Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 Do yak chews clean teeth?

 Yes, Yak chews can help clean a dog’s teeth.
-The chewing action of yak chews works like a natural toothbrush, helping to remove plaque and tartar buildup from teeth.
+The abrasive action of gnawing on a hard yak chew can help scrape superficial plaque and tartar off the crowns of the teeth.
 This abrasive process promotes healthier teeth and gums, supports better oral hygiene, and can reduce bad breath.
-Additionally, the chewing stimulates saliva production, which further helps cleanse the mouth and reduce bacteria.
-Yak chews soften naturally with saliva as dogs chew, allowing their teeth to penetrate the chew more effectively, almost creating a flossing effect that enhances dental cleanliness.
+Additionally, chewing stimulates saliva production, which further helps cleanse the mouth and reduce bacteria.
+While yak chews soften slightly on the surface with saliva, they remain extremely dense.
+They do not envelop the tooth like a pliable dental chew, meaning they do not provide a ‘flossing effect’ or clean beneath the gumline.
+Their plaque-scraping benefits must always be weighed against the risk of enamel wear or tooth fractures.
 Overall, yak chews are considered beneficial for maintaining dental health in dogs through mechanical cleaning and natural ingredients.
 For a deeper look, our article on the 10 dental benefits of Himalayan yak chews covers the science behind each benefit.

 How long should my puppy chew on one?